A Precious Day case study

 The website wasn’t functioning as a business tool.
 Several critical gaps were holding the brand back:

-• No structured offer: Her five services were not presented individually, making it hard for prospects to identify their needs.
+• No structured offer: Services not presented individually making it hard for prospects to identify their needs.

-• No portfolio: Despite years of beautiful work, nothing was showcased online.
+• No portfolio: Years of beautiful work but none showcased online.

-• No social proof: Client reviews were nowhere to be found.
+• No social proof: Missing client reviews and testimonials.

 • No pricing transparency: Prospects had no frame of reference before reaching out.

-• No professional contact flow: Inquiries came through WhatsApp and Instagram DMs, with no formal process or paper trail.
+• No professional contact flow: Inquiries came through WhatsApp and Instagram DMs without a formal process or paper trail.

 • No event ticketing system: Selling tickets for her events relied on manual bank transfers.